krzentner/language-world/data/text-davinci-003/chain_md/lever-pull-4.md

     Steps:  1.
-Put gripper beneath the lever  2.
-Raise grip up  3.
-Pull up lever First, put the gripper as close as possible to the underside of the lever.
+Put gripper above lever  2.
+Drop gripper around the lever top  3.
+Pull handle up We need to make sure the gripper is lined up with the lever top to have enough control.
-    - When the robot's gripper is not beneath lever, the robot should put gripper beneath lever.
+    - When the robot's gripper is not vertically aligned with lever handle, the robot should put gripper above lever.
-    Now that the gripper is beneath the lever, raise the gripper up and try to get it in front of the lever.
+    Once the gripper is lined up with the lever top, grab it by moving the gripper down.
-    - When the robot's gripper is not forward aligned with the lever, the robot should raise gripper up.
+    - When the robot's gripper is vertically aligned with lever top and the robot's gripper is not around lever handle, the robot should put gripper around lever handle.
-    As long as the gripper is still below the lever, pull it up.
+    Now that the gripper is around the lever handle, pull it up.
-    - When the robot's gripper is forward aligned with the lever, the robot should pull up lever.
+    - When the robot's gripper is around lever handle, the robot should pull handle up.